Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Methodology

+\textbf{Action} The action is to select unlabeled images from the candidate pool.
+At each iteration $t$, the selected set $A_t = \left\{ a_1, a_2, ..., a_{K_{max}} \right\}$ is decided by the decision agent according to state $S_t$, where $a_i$ is the $i$th selected sample, $K_{max}$ is the pre-defined annotation efforts (\ie, account of the labeled samples) for each AL iteration.
+Once an action is executed, the selected samples are removed from the candidate pool.

-Besides, it is noticed that there are few active strategies for the multi-label multi-class classification task.
-We redesign the classical and common strategies of multi-class classification, including Least Confidence and Entropy \cite{4563068,Settles09activelearning} for multi-label multi-class classification.
-The detailed decision functions are as follows.
+\textbf{Decision Agent}: The decision agent is used to measure which image is worth annotating using selection strategies.
+Firstly, we note that there are few active strategies for the multi-label classification task.
+To adapt to this task, we redesign two classical strategies of multi-class classification, including Least Confidence\cite{Settles09activelearning} and Entropy \cite{4563068}.

-Least confidence (LC): lower confidence illustrates that it is a hard image for the current classifier to make a correct prediction.
+Least confidence (LC): Lower confidence of an image illustrates that it is hard for the classifier to make a correct prediction.
 The calculation of LC is:

-where $M$ is the size of the unlabeled set and $N$ is the number of labels (\ie, symptoms). $p(l_i|x)$ denotes the probability of input image $x$ with symptom $l_i$.
+where $l$ is the number of labels (\ie, symptoms). $p(l_i|x)$ denotes the prediction probability of symptom $l_i$ appearing in image $x$.

-Multi-label entropy (MLE): higher entropy indicates that the image carries rich information.
+Multi-label entropy (MLE): Higher entropy indicates that the image carries rich information.
 The MLE is denoted as: